 I mean, look, it’s cool that women can own their own businesses and don’t need their husband’s permission to get a credit card but how’s about some chicks in the movies just to seal the deal?

 It’s worth noting that for the 1953 remake of Back to God’s Country chose to focus its attention on the heroic exploits of the husband, played by Rock Hudson.
 For women in film, it’s one step forward, two steps back… Also, no glorious Canadian wilderness.
 It had been replaced by Californian paper mache and plywood.
 (Kay Armatage has a fantastic breakdown of the differences between the original and the Hollywood remake in her book The Girl From God’s Country: Nell Shipman and the Silent Cinema.)

 Movies Silently’s Score: ★★★½

 Where can I see it?

 Back to God’s Country is available on DVD paired with the 1920 Nell Shipman vehicle Something New.
 The film has an excellent piano score by Philip Carli.
+The film was also released on DVD and Bluray as part of the Pioneers: First Women Filmmakers set.
 The Rock Hudson remake is also available on DVD.